Nima-Fr/TryHackMe/Brooklyn_Nine_Nine/README.md

     (ALL) NOPASSWD: /usr/bin/less
 ~~~

+We have two ways of using this permission.

+### First way

-We have to ways of using thio.
-The first one is to simply run the following command and read the root flag:
+The first way is to simply run the following command and read the root flag:

 ~~~
 sudo less /root/root.txt
 ~~~

+### Second way

-Or we can fully go root because `less` allows us to run shell commands by entering `!` followed by a command.
+The second way is to fully go root, because `less` allows us to run shell commands by entering `!` followed by a command.
 We can simply run `/bin/bash` and since we have ran it with sudo, it will spawn us a root shell.
 Let's see the steps:

 First choose a random file to read (I chose user.txt) then run this command: